 In lost girls, Todhunter explores the predominant dichotomies of identity among “generation x” children; described as one of the least nurtured generations in recent U.S. History.
 Otherwise known as “latchkey kids”, the youth of this generation grew up in the late 70s and early 80s, and were both self reliant, and subject to the vagaries of the adults around them.
 With Todhunter’s dynamic and layered approach to portraiture, she simultaneously addresses individuality and homogeneity; invisibility and vulnerability.

 Todhunter’s interdisciplinary process begins with sculpture, proceeds to macro- photography, and then collage.
 The blurred features of her plaster subjects reference the ethereality of a transient youth, while her purposeful choices regarding color, name, and background setting, acknowledge each child’s individuality.
 Through the processes of covering and deconstructing, Todhunter defines her subjects, shields them, and gives them voice.
 The resulting portraits shimmer and sink in their definition of a generation; they are as playful as they are disquieting.

 Manager: Jerome Street Studios, 128 Jerome Street, West Medford, MA

 Board Member: West Medford Open Studios

-2017 Drums on Paper: With the Neighbors, Ground Floor Gallery, Brooklyn MA
+2017 Drums on Paper: With the Neighbors, Ground Floor Gallery, Brooklyn NY

 2017 Mary Schein Fall Salon, Kathryn Schultz Gallery, Cambridge MA